Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Nogales are strategically located to serve the dense concentration of maquiladoras (manufacturing plants) and logistics companies that define the city's economy.
-This proximity provides low-latency connectivity essential for real-time inventory management, industrial automation, and cross-border customs processing.
+Proximity To Key Business Districts Data centers in Nogales are positioned to serve the dense cluster of maquiladora (manufacturing) industrial parks and logistics companies that define the city's economy.
+This proximity is critical for applications managing real-time inventory, customs processing, and industrial automation.

 Natural Disaster Risk

 Nogales has a moderate natural disaster risk profile, with an INFORM Risk score of 4.9 out of 10, as of September 2025.
-While the overall risk is manageable, operators should engineer facilities to withstand specific regional threats.
+While the overall risk is manageable with proper facility engineering and disaster recovery planning, businesses should focus on specific threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business